webuild-consortium/webuild-github-policies/README.md

 ## Overview

-This repository contains GitHub policies, guidelines, and procedures for the WEBUILD consortium, establishing project-wide standards for collaborative development, version control, and repository management across all Work Packages and partner organizations.
+This repository defines GitHub policies, guidelines, and procedures for the WEBUILD consortium.
+It sets project-wide standards for collaborative development, version control, and repository management across all Work Packages (WPs), groups, and partner organizations.

 **Organization:** [https://github.com/webuild-consortium](https://github.com/webuild-consortium)